 They need to have attempted to discuss your financial situation with you beforehand, as well as give you the opportunity to pay off your arrears within a period of time.

-It may well be possible for you to remain in your property despite receiving an order.
+It may well be possible for you to remain on your property despite receiving an order.
 For example, if you are able to promptly pay ongoing mortgage repayments, or manage to pay off outstanding arrears over a designated amount of time, then the court may suspend the order.

 Types of repossession orders

-The lender has the ability to repossess your property if you have a number missed payments on file under a specific set of circumstances and you should remember that the lender only has the ability to repossess your property in the event that the court has granted them permission to do so.
+The lender has the ability to repossess your property if you have a number of missed payments on file under a specific set of circumstances and you should remember that the lender only has the ability to repossess your property in the event that the court has granted them permission to do so.

 There are three scenarios that are most likely to occur; The judge could make the repossession order, adjourn the hearing, or set aside the case completely.
-There are also different types repossession orders that you could end up receiving if the judge decides to go ahead with the lender’s case:
+There are also different types of repossession orders that you could end up receiving if the judge decides to go ahead with the lender’s case:

-Suspended possession order – If you receive this, it means that providing that you make the payments that have been outlined in the order, you will be able to remain in the property.
+Suspended possession order – If you receive this, it means that providing that you make the payments that have been outlined in the order, you will be able to remain on the property.
 If you do not keep to this payment schedule, you may be evicted.

 Outright possession order – Also occasionally known as an ‘order for possession,’ this type of order gives the lender who is owed money the legal right to take possession of your property on the date stipulated in the order.
 In most cases, this will be about 28 days after the court hearing.
 If you decide to stay put beyond the date in the repossession order, it is possible for your lender to evict you.